1362563840/9315/README.md

 warning
 in email.source
-one possible fault is "
+This inequality, check if restrict and join is correct one possible fault is "
 CREATE OPERATOR <> (
    leftarg = EmailAddr, rightarg = EmailAddr, procedure = email_abs_inequality,